ilyafaybisovich/retail_clothes/README.md

 6. As a User I am alerted when I apply an invalid voucher to my shopping cart

-7. As a User I am unable to Out of Stock products to the shopping cart.
+7. As a User I am unable to add Out of Stock products to the shopping cart.